andreapdr/andreapdr.github.io/index.markdown

 # Recent Publications:

-* <a href="https://2025.aclweb.org/">`How Humans and LLMs Organize Conceptual Knowledge: Exploring Subordinate Categories in Italian.`</a> **Andrea Pedrotti**, Giulia Rambelli, Caterina Villani, and Marianna Bolognesi.
+* <a href="https://arxiv.org/abs/2505.21301v1">`How Humans and LLMs Organize Conceptual Knowledge: Exploring Subordinate Categories in Italian.`</a> **Andrea Pedrotti**, Giulia Rambelli, Caterina Villani, and Marianna Bolognesi.
 2025.
 Proceedings of the 63rd Annual Meeting of the Association for Computational Linguistics (ACL 2025).

-* <a href="https://2025.aclweb.org/">`Stress-testing Machine Generated Text Detection: Shifting Language Models Writing Style to Fool Detectors.`</a> **Andrea Pedrotti**</a>, Michele Papucci, Cristiano Ciaccio, Alessio Miaschi, Giovanni Puccetti, Felice Dell'Orletta, and Andrea Esuli.
+* <a href="https://2025.aclweb.org/">`Stress-testing Machine Generated Text Detection: Shifting Language Models Writing Style to Fool Detectors.`</a> **Andrea Pedrotti**, Michele Papucci, Cristiano Ciaccio, Alessio Miaschi, Giovanni Puccetti, Felice Dell'Orletta, and Andrea Esuli.
 2025.
 Proceedings of the 63rd Annual Meeting of the Association for Computational Linguistics (Findings of ACL 2025).

-* <a href="https://ceur-ws.org/Vol-3928/paper_101.pdf">`Multimodal Heterogeneous Transfer Learning for Multilingual Image-Text Classification.`</a> **Andrea Pedrotti**</a>, Alejandro Moreo, and Fabrizio Sebastiani.
+* <a href="https://ceur-ws.org/Vol-3928/paper_101.pdf">`Multimodal Heterogeneous Transfer Learning for Multilingual Image-Text Classification.`</a> **Andrea Pedrotti**, Alejandro Moreo, and Fabrizio Sebastiani.
 2024.
 Late-Breaking Contributions at the 27th International Conference on Discovery
 Science (DS 2024).

 * <a href="https://openreview.net/forum?id=liuqDwmbQJ">`ViLMA: A Zero-Shot Benchmark for Linguistic and Temporal Grounding in Video-Language Models.`</a> Ilker Kesen, **Andrea Pedrotti**, Moustafa Dogan et al. 2023.
 In Proceedings of the 12th International Conference on Learning Representations (ICLR 2024)